 These cost $40 and it basically means the MoolaVine team will drive traffic to your MoolaVine affiliate link via a number of social media and broadcast methods.

 Your affiliate link is in rotation with other members who also purchased the traffic shares.

 Bryan refers to this as a way for even a complete newbie to earn a hands-off income from MoolaVine.

 This for me is the most important question of all.

 As I see it, someone completely new to this way of making money will struggle to make money with it unless they pay for the MoolaVine traffic shares at $40.

 So I believe a newbie would first need to upgrade to the Unlimited Green Days Plan at $1 initially then $20 per month.
-Followed by purchasing traffic shares at $40 every month or so and hope that enough people join and spend to cover the outlay.
+Followed by purchasing traffic shares at $40 every month or so, hoping that enough people join and spend to cover the outlay.

 It’s also worth pointing out here that anyone can earn $10 extra per month from anyone in their vine/downline who also purchases the Ultimate Green Day Plan.

 This would contribute to your monthly income if you have referrals.

 The real winners for me with MoolaVine would be people/bloggers who already have an online presence and plenty of followers.